perriera/for_interfaces/linux/README.md

 #### Alternate Case
 #### VirtualBox
 [virtualbox](https://virtualbox.org) has been around for quite some time and their developers have been pretty diligent in keeping it up to date.
 The following are instructions on how to install VirtualBox for one particular situation.
-However, what is written there can be applicable for newer versions of Ubuntu, (upgrades expected shortly):
+However, what is written there can be applicable for newer versions of Ubuntu:
 - [How to setup ubuntu-20.04.4-desktop-amd64 (on VirtualBox)](https://github.com/perriera/for_interfaces/tree/main/vm/virtualbox)

 #### Alternate Case